pawarjay1/interview-prep/ReactJs/notes.md

 It allows us to write HTML inside JavaScript and place them in the DOM without using functions like appendChild( ) or createElement( ).

+### fragments in jsx

+React Fragment is a feature in React that allows you to return multiple elements from a React component by allowing you to group a list of children without adding extra nodes to the DOM.

+To return multiple elements from a React component, you'll need to wrap the element in a root element.

+> <>....</>  or <Fragment>....</Fragment>

+### Import & Export in React.js

+There are two ways to export and import:

+1. Named Export / Import

+> export const add = (a, b) => a + b;

+> import { add, subtract } from "./math";

+2. Default Export / Import

+> export default Header;

+> import Header from "./Header";

 ### Hooks